Postpartum soup use

 Of course, if you’re new at this just keep it inside until it’s cool.

 Tip: Keep your non-native plants together.
 Especially your Hmong herbs they must be shaded during the summertime, every year.
 Even established ones unless you plant them under shaded deciduous trees.
 Making your own micro-climate area or tropical area.
 Keep it well water.
 They like damp soil but not soggy.

 I am not aware of any at the moment besides it’s good for blood flow after birthing.
 They look different but they are the same plant.
 The red Okinawa on the left is in the shade in California and the one on the right is with me in Arizona.

 I propagated from the same plant.
 The AZ one is in full sun and shade only in the summer where the temperature might reach up to 120 degrees F.

 This is for informational purposes only.
 Seek professional help.
-Back to herbs.
+Back to the gallery.